 - Withholding taxes (on compensation, fringe benefits, etc.)

-Steps in Registering Your Business with the BIR
+A Step-By-Step Process When Registering Your Business with the BIR

 - Accomplish BIR Form 1903 (Application for Registration for Corporations/Partnerships [Taxable/Non-Taxable]) and submit the same together with the required supporting documents to the Revenue District Office (RDO) that has jurisdiction over the location of your business.
-The supporting documents to be attached to the Form 1903 are as follows:
+The supporting documents to be attached to Form 1903 are as follows:

 - SEC Certificate of Registration (or License to Do Business in the Philippines for resident foreign corporations)